Analysis of the latest stage of the International Law Commission’s study on the Protection of the environment in relation to armed conflicts.

 This year, the ILC has focused on environmental protection in situations of occupation, although it has also published commentaries to its draft principles (DPs) covering the post-conflict phase.
 The three proposed occupation principles address the general obligations of occupying powers (DP19), the sustainable use of natural resources (DP20), and due diligence (DP21).
 Ahead of the debate it was anticipated that strong views would be expressed on all three, particularly as they represent a rather radical development in the context of the law of occupation.
 As it was, only a minority of states raised serious objections, with many more welcoming them, such as New Zealand, Poland and Viet Nam – who hoped to see more work on how obligations varied across different types of occupation.
 Japan requested that specific terms be brought into alignment with the ILC’s previous work on transboundary aquifers.

 Four interventions addressed the question of whether the occupation principles applied only to states, or whether they should also apply to international organisations such as the UN, who may find themselves as de facto occupying powers.
 The Nordics argued that they should, because many of the responsibilities of an occupying power are also relevant when a territorial area is temporarily administered by an international organisation, suggesting it be elaborated in the commentaries.
-This view was supported by Iran, but the Netherlands rejected the idea due to a UN mission being unlikely to meeting the criterion of a non-consensual presence, and that there was a lack of practice on how the law of occupation could supplement mandates provided by the UN Security Council.
+This view was supported by Iran, but the Netherlands rejected the idea due to a UN mission being unlikely to meet the criterion of a non-consensual presence, and that there was a lack of practice on how the law of occupation could supplement mandates provided by the UN Security Council.
 Belarus suggested that they may be useful when compiling the mandates for peacekeeping operations, rules on the use of force and Status of Forces Agreements but were unconvinced that the term “occupied territory” was useful in this context.

 Points of tension